Baactiba/2048-3x3-Trainer/README.txt

 2. Make sure you have the newest version of Java installed.
 3. Open command prompt.
 4. Copy the location of the Trainer folder.
 It should look something like this: C:\Users\YourUsername\OneDrive\Desktop\Trainer
-5. Type "cd " and then paste.
+5. Type "cd ", paste the folder address, then enter.
-6. Type "javac Trainer.java"
+6. Enter "javac Trainer.java"

 Then, you can use "java Trainer" to run.
 Make sure that you cd to the Trainer folder every time you open command prompt!